-- Turn your router off for 30 seconds by unplugging it, and then plug it back in
+- Turn your router off for 30 seconds by unplugging it and then plugging it back in

-- Turn your modem off for 30 seconds by unplugging it, and then plug it back in
+- Turn your modem off for 30 seconds by unplugging it and then plugging it back in

-- Check connectivity lights for the port where you modem connects to your router
+- Check connectivity lights for the port where your modem connects to your router

 - Replace the ethernet cable between your modem and router

-Your router's primary job in a Lavu POS setup, is to send print jobs from your iPad to your printers, and to send data from your POS app to the Lavu Control Panel through the internet.
-Your router does NOT provide you with your internet connection, it will be connected to your modem which fulfills that role.
+Your router's primary job in a Lavu POS setup is to send print jobs from your iPad to your printers and to send data from your POS app to the Lavu Control Panel through the internet.
+Your router does NOT provide you with your internet connection, and it will be connected to your modem, which fulfills that role.

 The router will tell you if it is detecting what you have plugged in with lights.
-On this particular model, the lights are on the left hand side.
+In this particular model, the lights are on the left-hand side.